-Google Search Console is another recommended free tool that will help you with your SEO.
-It helps you measure your site’s search traffic and even shows which page is working the best and even errors in your site.
+Google Search Console is another recommended free tool that will help you with your Shopify SEO.
+It provides data on your site’s search traffic and even shows which page is working the best and even errors in your Shopify site.

-All you have to do is upload the sitemap of your website and Google Search Console will track all the pages your website has.
+All you have to do is upload the sitemap of your website and Google Search Console will track all your Shopify store’s website.

 Once you have Google Analytics and Google Search Console, you can start optimizing your Shopify site.
 The first part of SEO is keyword research.